kubernetes/community/wg-security-audit/RFP.md

 - Insomnia
 - Atredis Partners

+If your proposal includes sub-contractors, please include relevant details from their firm such as CVs, past works, etc.

-### RPF Process
+### RFP Process

-This RFP will be open between 2018/10/22 and 2019/11/18.
+This RFP will be open between 2018/10/29 and 2019/11/26.

 The working group will answer questions for the first two weeks of this period.

 Questions can be submitted [here](https://docs.google.com/forms/d/e/1FAIpQLSd5rXSDYQ0KMjzSEGxv0pkGxInkdW1NEQHvUJpxgX3y0o9IEw/viewform?usp=sf_link).
 All questions will be answered publicly in this document.

 Proposals must include CVs, resumes, and/or example reports from staff that will be working on the project.

-- 2018/10/22: RFP Open, Question period open
+- 2018/10/29: RFP Open, Question period open
-- 2018/11/05: Question period closes
+- 2018/11/12: Question period closes
-- 2018/11/19: RFP Closes
+- 2018/11/26: RFP Closes
-- 2018/11/26: The working group will announce vendor selection
+- 2018/12/04: The working group will announce vendor selection

 ## Audit Scope

-The scope of the audit is the 3 most recent releases (1.10, 1.11, 1.12) of the core [Kubernetes project](https://github.com/kubernetes/kubernetes).
+The scope of the audit is the most recent release (1.12) of the core [Kubernetes project](https://github.com/kubernetes/kubernetes).

 - Findings within the [bug bounty program](https://github.com/kubernetes/community/blob/master/contributors/guide/bug-bounty.md) scope are in scope.